 Day 2: Tarangire to Lake Manyara National park

-In the morning we drive to the nearest park about 75 kms from tarangire national park gate, this takes about 50 to 1 hour to reach Lake manyara national park.
-Lake Manyara is a lovely scenic park on the road from Arusha to the Ngorongoro Crater, famous for its tree climbing lions, good elephants and baboons.
+In the morning we drive to the nearest park about 75 kms from the tarangire national park gate, this takes about 50 to 1 hour to reach Lake Manyara national park.
+Lake Manyara is a lovely scenic park on the road from Arusha to the Ngorongoro Crater, famous for its tree-climbing lions, good elephants and baboons.
 The lake itself takes up much of the park, leaving a strip of land running along its shores where game concentrates.
 The park is also famous for its elephant and huge number of baboons, and its varied landscape supports an impressive range of other game including wildebeest, buffalo, hippo, flamingo, zebra, warthog, waterbuck, dik-dik and impala.

 Meal full board at Lake Manyara wildlife camp